Fastest Open-Source Databases

 Fastest open-source databases Reserva benchmark

-Another thing worth noting is the degradation of MariaDB’s performance over the course of the hour.
+Another thing worth noting is the degradation of MariaDB’s performance at the 40 minute mark.
 I don’t have any convincing explanation of why this happened to MariaDB, but didn’t happen to either of the other databases.
 I will investigate this issue in a future test, hopefully over a longer period of time.

-Here is another way of viewing the test results, where I’ve simply summed the amount of payments made over the last 30 minutes of the test, and divided by the number of seconds in 30 minutes:
+Here is another way of viewing the test results, where I’ve averaged the amount of payments made over the last 60 minutes of the test, and then divided by 60 (to get the results in a per-second format).

 Fastest open-source databases payments per second